 Kaiser Permanente Community Benefit Program

-Accreditation is one of the means by which the agency strives to champion quality of services.
+Accreditation is one of the means by which the agency strives to champion the quality of services.

 Sierra Vista Child & Family Services has earned The Joint Commission’s Gold Seal of Approval® for Behavioral Health Care Accreditation by demonstrating continuous compliance with its performance standards.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization’s commitment to providing safe and effective care.